The Benchmark Becomes the Curriculum

 First, report the system, not only the model.
 Scores should identify model version, prompt format, tools, scaffolds, retrieval, memory, sampling, time limits, number of attempts, verifier rules, and human assistance.
 A model plus a coding agent plus a test runner is not the same object as a chat model answering cold.

-Third, publish uncertainty and failure texture.
+Second, publish uncertainty and failure texture.
 The public needs more than aggregate scores.
-It needs the kinds of tasks failed, the distribution of errors, whether the model knew when it was wrong, how performance changed with tools, and whether failures would be recoverable in deployment.
+It needs denominators, confidence intervals or other uncertainty estimates where appropriate, pass-at-k and retry rules, statistical ties, the kinds of tasks failed, the distribution of errors, whether the model knew when it was wrong, and whether failures would be recoverable in deployment.

-Fourth, treat contamination as a governance issue.
-Model cards and evaluation reports should discuss contamination controls, data cutoffs, duplicate detection, public-solution exposure, synthetic benchmark generation, and whether the evaluation has been optimized against during development.
+Third, treat contamination as a lifecycle problem.
+Model cards and evaluation reports should discuss data cutoffs, duplicate detection, public-solution exposure, retrieval controls, synthetic benchmark generation, benchmark-specific optimization, and whether a benchmark is fresh, public, private, retired, or known contaminated.

 Fifth, evaluate institutional use, not only raw capability.
 A model that can solve a problem in a sandbox may still be unsafe in a workflow with users, incentives, deadlines, permissions, private records, and organizational pressure.
-Procurement should require task-specific pilots, incident review, audit logs, appeal paths, and human responsibility.
+Procurement should require local task pilots, incident review, audit logs, appeal paths, and human responsibility.

-Sixth, resist single-score metaphysics.
-Intelligence, reliability, safety, usefulness, cost, latency, autonomy, truthfulness, accessibility, and social risk do not collapse into one number.
+Eighth, resist single-score metaphysics.
+Reliability, safety, usefulness, cost, latency, autonomy, truthfulness, accessibility, and social risk do not collapse into one number.
 A benchmark suite should make tradeoffs visible rather than bury them in a rank.

 A benchmark is a mirror with a grading key.